 Some truth in horror stories of life in Thailand’s notorious prisons

 The bestselling books written by inmates of the infamous Banh Kwang prison or the ‘Bangkok Hilton’ have both entertained and terrified fascinated foreigners visiting Thailand who often purchase such books at the airport.
 We have seen that there is truth to these stories.
-Prisoners die in Thai prisons and foreigners without family support or who have a health vulnerabilities, are handed virtual death sentences when sentenced to long terms of imprisonment in Thailand if they cannot summon the will to survive.
+Prisoners die in Thai prisons and foreigners without family support or who have health vulnerabilities, are handed virtual death sentences when sentenced to long terms of imprisonment in Thailand if they cannot summon the will to survive.

 Chilling stories of death with the Thai prison system – reality or legend?

 There are chilling stories.
-A UK man who stole a motor scooter was lodged in prison in Chonburi and ended up dead shortly after.
+A UK man who stole a motor scooter was lodged in a prison in Chonburi and ended up dead shortly after.
 Reports suggest that the man was difficult to control and prone to violence.
 It has been suggested that he may have been beaten to death.
-The leader of a boiler room scam operating in Bangkok is said to have literally rotted to death in a Bangkok prison after receiving no outside help or support.
-On the other hand, there many cases of UK prisoners who have opted to serve their long sentences in a Thai prison refusing the option of being transported back to the UK.
+The leader of a boiler room scam operating in Bangkok is said to have rotted to death in a Bangkok prison after receiving no outside help or support.
+On the other hand, there are many cases of UK prisoners who have opted to serve their long sentences in a Thai prison refusing the option of being transported back to the UK.

 UK man opted to remain in Thai prison

 British man Jonathan Wheeler was one of them.
 The UK man opted to serve his time in the infamous Bang Kwang prison because he felt it was a regime which offered more ‘freedom’ than western or UK prisons.
 After his release, Wheeler defended his decision saying it was completely unfair that he would have had to serve at least half his term again in the UK before he could be released if he had taken the option.
-Given the lengthy nature of his sentence, this would have meant at least twenty three more years behind bars in a UK prison cell.
+Given the lengthy nature of his sentence, this would have meant at least twenty-three more years behind bars in a UK prison cell.
 ‘I would have come back with more years than some serial killers,’ he told UK local media in 2012.
 ‘The system is completely flawed.’

 Wheeler calculated that his chances were better hoping for a Thai Royal Pardon or to benefit from one of the regular amnesties that occur in the Thai prison system.
 Even though he was aware of some Thai men, convicted for murder, serving lesser sentences, he felt it was a better bet.
-Wheeler revealed that, in spite of the overcrowded cells, that he was able to walk in the open sunshine nearly most days in the prison.
+Wheeler revealed that, in spite of the overcrowded cells, he was able to walk in the open sunshine nearly most days in the prison.
 He also revealed that he had fallen in love with an English teacher who visited him regularly in prison for four years and that he had studied meditation while imprisoned.
-Wheeler said that, in later years of his incarceration, food in the Thai prison actually improved and there was satellite TV available in common areas.
+Wheeler said that, in later years of his incarceration, food in the Thai prison improved and there was satellite TV available in common areas.